code4me-me/code4me/code4me-server/README.md

 - `triggerPoint`: the trigger keyword in case a trigger point was used, null otherwise
 - `language`: language of the source file
 - `ide`: the ide the request was fired from
+- `keybind`: a boolean indicating whether the keybind was used to autocomplete
+- `pluginVersion`: the version of the plugin that made the request

 #### Response body
 ```